bridgesense/lampready/README.md

 Why XdebugBox?
 ---

 There are hundreds of great Vagrant boxes out there.
 Personally, I was tired of tinkering with broken boxes brewed from anonymous missing repos.
 I wanted something I could spin up fast and just get to work.
-This project took about a week to build and probably needs a bit more tinkering.
-It does have some features I'm pretty excited about already.
+This project is fairly new, but it already has some features I'm pretty excited about.

-* A lot less tinking with a site's configuration to get it to run in a virtual environment
+* A lot less tinking with a website's configuration before launching it in a virtual environment
-* ... like no more SPAM!
-The mail shield is ready to go.
+* ... no more developer SPAM!
+The mail shield is set up and ready to go.
 No adjustments are neccessary.
-* Xdebug is setup and ready to go
-* A light selection of Vim Tools, Tmux and Ranger for quick customization (or Windows users)
+* Xdebug is setup and ready to go with a light selection of Vim Tools, Tmux and Ranger

 ####_What goes in the box -- Stays in the box._